phyletica/ecoevolity/docs-source/source/phycoeval/background.rst

 by the dashed lines above.
 In addition to biogeography, there are many other examples of processes of diversification that generate patterns of shared divergences.
-Instead of lizards on islands, let's imaging three members of a gene family residing along a region of a chromosome that gets duplicated.
+Instead of lizards on islands, let's imagine three members of a gene family residing along a region of a chromosome that gets duplicated.
 This would create shared divergences across the phylogenetic history of the gene family.